 - Participation in classroom-based activities that tie together multiple concepts

 Participants should bring the following:

 Lead Consultant: Jill Bell

 Jill Bell is the Instructional Dean of Mathematics and an AP Calculus teacher at Ronald Reagan High School in San Antonio, Texas.
-A veteran of almost 25 years in the classroom, she has been a College Board consultant for nine years and has presented numerous workshops on Pre-AP Mathematics, AP Calculus and SAT Math preparation.
+A veteran of 25 years in the classroom, she has been a College Board consultant for ten years and has presented numerous workshops on Pre-AP Mathematics, AP Calculus and SAT Math preparation.
 Ms. Bell holds a BS in secondary education from Baylor University and secondary certifications in mathematics, Spanish and gifted/talented education.
 She is currently pursuing her masters in mathematics through Texas A&M University.

 * Trademark Notice: College Board, AP, Advanced Placement Program, AP Vertical Teams, Pre-AP, and the acorn logo are registered trademarks of the College Board.
 Used with permission.

 - An overview of AP Calculus – the curriculum, the exam, and the AP Audit